learn-co-curriculum/hs-whac-a-mole/README.md

 ## Objectives

-You'll be building whac-a-mole game, [demo here](http://kthffmn.github.io/whac-a-mole/).
+You'll be building a whac-a-mole game, [demo here](http://kthffmn.github.io/whac-a-mole/) today.
 The HTML and CSS has already been completed for you, so your only job will be to add JavaScript code to two files, `game-functions.js` and `game.js`, found in your `public/javascripts/` folder.

 ## Instructions
 This lab is Jasmine tested so you'll be running `learn` (terminal format) or `learn -b` (HTML format) from the root of the directory to see where your code is at.